Matthew Wright (basketball): Early life

-High school and college career
+High school career

 Wright played for the Scadding Court AAU basketball program in his teen years.
 He also played at the Martingrove Collegiate Institute, leading them in scoring with 21 points a game.
-He did consider committing to the La Salle Green Archers in the Philippines before his final year of high school.
+He did consider committing to the La Salle Green Archers in the Philippines before his final year of high school, but decided to remain in Toronto so that he could be recruited by a Division 1 program.
+In his senior year, he averaged 23 points, 4 rebounds, 7 assists and 2 blocks per game.
+He also led them to their second consecutive Toronto District School Board Triple-A championship.